Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 - Olive oil with garlic — the simplest preparation to highlight filling textures

 Yes.
-While it is less common than tortellini in broth, it is suitable for use in vegetable soups and heartier tomato-based soups.
+While it is less common than Tortellini in broth, it is suitable for vegetable and heartier tomato-based soups.
 Its backed casseroles are also popular — combine cooked tortelloni with sauce and cheese, then bake until bubbling for a comforting meal.

 Freezing it is a practical method that preserves quality when done correctly.

 Uncooked: Freeze the pieces on a tray until they are firm, then transfer them to airtight bags.
-Cook from frozen; add a minute or two to boiling time.
+Cook from frozen; add 1 to 2 minutes to the boiling time.

 Cooked: Cool, then toss with a bit of oil to prevent sticking, and store in an airtight container.
 Reheat gently to avoid splitting the pasta skin.